 Angels vs White Sox: How to Watch, Odds, Prediction and More

-The Angels will send Jack Kochanowicz to the mound in the rubber match of a three-game series against the Chicago White Sox.
-Michael Stefanic returns to the lineup after being day-to-day with a calf injury.
+The Angels will send Jack Kochanowicz to the mound in the opener of a three-game series against the Chicago White Sox at Guaranteed Rate Field.

+There's plenty at stake: for the Angels (63-93), winning at least two of the three games to avoid setting a record for the most single-season losses in franchise history.
+For the White Sox (36-120), sweeping the series to avoid setting a modern record for the most losses in a single season by any MLB team.

 How to Watch